 - A high school diploma is the requirement.
 However, the team provides the job training required and there you become an occupational therapy aide.

-The median salary of an occupational therapy aide is $27,910.
+According to Salary.com, the median salary of an occupational therapy aide is $28,877 per year.